 14. Risk Percentage Calculator

 Risk percentage forex calculators are used to specify the percentage of the account balance that a trader is willing to risk.
-This makes it easy for forex traders to apportion the appropriate lot sizes to a specific trade.
+They are making it easy for forex traders to apportion the appropriate lot sizes to a specific trade.

 Risk percentage forex calculators take into account the currency pair, account currency, and the stop-loss price.
 The result of a risk percentage calculation is the trader’s stop loss in pips and their lot size.